 Biblically, three leadership hierarchies are described: Shepherd, Servant, and Steward.
 Rodin poses that we are first called to be Godly servants, then stewards, and then called to be leaders.
 He states, "Commitment to our call ... guides us as steward leaders.
 But we are stewards first … [and then] we are called to lead.”
 As such, many scholars agree that stewardship is a more comprehensive leadership basis than pure servanthood.

-What is a steward leader stewarding?
-The contemporary answer is the "time, talent, and treasure" of the company -- all of the organization's resources to which s/he is entrusted by the Board.
+What is a Steward Leader stewarding?
+The contemporary and somewhat parochial answer is the "time, talent, and treasure" of the company -- all of the organization's resources to which s/he is entrusted by the Board.
 This is as true for the leader as it is for the steward leader’s charge within the organization.
 But there is much more the steward leader is sensitive to.
-The list is truly endless and spans not only the leaders calendar, specifics of his/her catalog of duties, and his/her own spiritual gifts, but other intangibles such as their compassion, relationship choices, authority, grace, emotions, who/where they serve, mentorship, and even their own bodies and health, just for example.
+The list is truly endless and spans not only the leaders calendar, specifics of his/her catalog of duties, and his/her own spiritual gifts, but other intangibles such as their compassion, relationship choices, authority, grace, eMail content, who/where they serve, mentorship, and even their own bodies and health, just for example.

 STEWARD LEADERSHIP combines the best elements of the Agency Theory Leadership model with the Servant Leadership model and promotes a higher level of responsibility and trust between the leader and the ownership.
 There will be an organic alignment between the leader's personal value system and the mission of the organization.
 The intangible is the identity that the STEWARD LEADER develops with the organization that fulfills the leader and makes the him/her a natural fit for such advanced responsibility.

-Although there is more and more being written about STEWARD LEADERSHIP THEORY, it is unfortunate that so many great ministries (and other organizations) have overlooked stewardship in their hiring criteria, especially for their leadership.
-It is important for today's organization, regardless of the size of the budget, to hire leadership that aligns in every way with the culture of the organization -- including with matters of stewardship.
+Although there is more and more being written about STEWARD LEADERSHIP THEORY, it is unfortunate that so many great ministries (and other organizations) have overlooked stewardship in their hiring criteria, especially for positions in leadership.
+It is important for today's organization, regardless of size, to hire employees who align in every way with the values, culture, and goals of the company -- including with matters of stewardship.
 It is not enough for a leader to be a great producer, today's leaders must also be great stewards.